acro777x/acromap/README.md

 This tool is released **free and open source** for the security community.
 It is intended **solely** for:

 - Authorized penetration testing on systems you **own or have explicit written permission** to test
-- CTF / lab environments (TryHackMe, HackTheBox, GBU CSPL)
+- CTF / lab environments (TryHackMe, HackTheBox,  CSPL)
 - Academic and educational security research

 **Unauthorized use is illegal** under the Computer Fraud and Abuse Act (CFAA), UK Computer Misuse Act, IT Act 2000 (India), and equivalent laws worldwide.
 The author bears **no responsibility** for illegal or malicious use.
 By running this tool you accept **full legal responsibility** for your actions.